ni8towl/gen_test_case/README.md

-# Generate Test Cases in StationScout (Ver7.4)
+# Generate Test Cases in StationScout (Ver8.00)

 This version comes with a GUI.
 Using your substation automation logic, signal list and scl file create all the permutations of test steps automatically.
-This is a proof of concept and limited to 6 inputs and 1 out for creating a logic test.
-Expand for your system as required.

 # Steps to follow:

-1) Run Generate_Test_Case_Ver7.4.py.
-Enter in the GUI your Input logic which will generate all the Test Steps permutations.
+1) Fill in the 'Signal Addresses' tab in the spreadsheet provided with your signal list.
+You can use the example provided: "Example_test1.6.xlsx"
+2) Run Generate_Test_Case_Ver_8.00.py.
+Keep all files provided in the same folder.
+3) Select the number of inputs.
+4) Decide if the test is for any Single Point Status (True/False) values or for switchgear (Open/CLOSED)

-2) Select the .xlsx file you want to copy the Test Steps to.
-You can use the example provided: "Expanded_test1.4.xlsx"
+5) Select the ##.xlsx file you want to copy the Test Steps to.

-3) Select your signal list.xlsx and SCL file.
-You can use the examples provided: "Expanded_test1.4.xlsx" and associated SCL file "5.1-20230131_NUCBX1.scd"
+6) Select your ##.xlsx and SCL file.
+You can use the examples provided.

-4) Choose a name for you .json file.
+7) Choose a name for you .json file.

-5) Import Json file into StationScout (Tested with version StationScout 3.00 successfully).
+8) Import Json file into StationScout (Tested with version StationScout 3.00 successfully).